Americans with Disabilities Act of 1990: Web Content Accessibility Guidelines, 2019

 In October 2019, the Supreme Court declined to resolve a circuit split as to whether websites are covered by the ADA.
 The Court turned down an appeal from Domino's Pizza and let stand a U.S. 9th Circuit Court of Appeals ruling which held that the Americans with Disabilities Act protects access not just to brick-and-mortar public accommodations, but also to the websites and apps of those businesses.

 Impact

 The ADA led to significant improvements in terms of access to public services, accessibility in the built environment, and societal understanding of disability.

+Accessibility

+Before the ADA, the Rehabilitation Act of 1973 laid the groundwork for accessibility.
+However, its enforcement was limited to institutions that received federal funding.
+The passage of the ADA expanded requirements to encompass state and local institutions.

 Employment

 Between 1991 (after the enactment of the ADA) and 1995, the employment rate of men with disabilities dropped by 7.8% regardless of age, educational level, or type of disability, with the most affected being young, less-educated and intellectually disabled men.
 Although no causal link between the ADA and that trend has been definitively identified, some researchers have characterized the ADA as ineffectual and argued that it caused this decline by raising the cost of doing business for employers, who quietly avoid hiring people with disabilities for fear of lawsuit.
 To these employers, hiring people with disabilities became too expensive as they had to spend extra on assistive technology.